 - weak-feeling foot or feet

-These additional symptoms can help your doctor diagnose what is causing the numbness in your foot.
+These additional symptoms can help your doctor diagnose what’s causing the numbness in your foot.

-Your body is a complex network of nerves that travel from the tips of your toes and fingers to your brain and back.
+Your body is a complex network of nerves that travel from the tips of your toes and fingers to your brain and back again.
 If you experience damage, a blockage, infection, or compression of a nerve that travels to the foot, you may experience numbness in your foot.